calble/Weather-Station/README.md

 ## Resetting EEPROM
 EEPROM is reset by holding GPIO 3 LOW (Ground).
 A message will be printed to the serial monitor about resetting progress.
 During reset LED1 will be off and LED2 will flash at each of the 256 page clears.
 This pattern looks like the LED is mostly on, with short blinks off.
-Upon completion LED1 will be off and LED2 will flash on and off at a rate of 2Hz.
+Upon completion LED1 will be off and LED2 will flash on and off at a rate of 2Hz for 20 times and then reboot into wifi setup mode.

 ## URL Enpoints
 * / --> GET The main html page for the application
+* /get_settings --> POST returns a JSON object with the station, altitude, and remote.
+* /save_setttings --> POST saves setting information.
+If ssid or password are sent the system will reboot into wifi setup mode.
-* /reset --> POST to this endpoint to reset the high/low pressure and temperature readings.
+* /reset_records --> POST resets the high and low records
+* /reset_history --> POST resets the historical data
 * /json --> GET the JSON representation of what is on /.
-* /main.css --> GET the CSS for the / page.
-* /graph.js --> GET the javascript code for rendering the graph on the root page.

 ## File System
-The jar file in the resources directory must be put in the propert Arduino directory to upload the files.
+The jar file in the resources directory must be put in the proper Arduino directory to upload the files.

 Make sure you use one of the supported versions of Arduino IDE and have ESP8266 core installed.